Gandhi (film): Box office

 The film grossed $81,917 in its first 6 days at the Odeon Leicester Square in London.
 In the United States and Canada, it grossed $183,583 in its first 5 days from 4 theatres (Ziegfeld Theatre in New York City; Uptown Theater in Washington D.C.; Century Plaza in Los Angeles; and the York in Toronto).
 Due to the running time, it could be shown only three times a day.
 It went on to gross US$52,767,889 in the United States and Canada, the 12th highest-grossing film of 1982.

 Outside of the United States and Canada, the film grossed US$75 million in the rest of the world, the third highest for the year.

 In the United Kingdom, the film grossed £7.7 million (£22.3 million adjusted for inflation).
 It is one of the top ten highest-grossing British independent films of all time adjusted for inflation.

 In India, it was one of the highest-grossing films of all-time (and the highest for a foreign film) during the time of its release by earning over ₹100 crore or 1 billion rupees.
 At today's exchange rate, that amounts to US$14.9 million, still making it one of the highest-grossing imported films in the country.
 It was shown tax free in Bombay (known as Mumbai since 1995) and Delhi.

 The film grossed a total of $127.8 million worldwide.
 Goldcrest Films invested £5,076,000 in the film and received £11,461,000 in return, earning them a profit of £6,385,000.

+The film was also successful on home video selling over 50,000 copies in the United States in 1983 despite a $79.95 retail price.